orgcottontee/orgcottontee/README.md

 - ⚡ Fun fact: ...
 -->

-Support, Operations, & Logistics Professional. </br>
+Customer Experience | Operations | Driving Success & Engagement. </br>
-I'm currently curious about SQL. </br>
+Currently curious about SQL. </br>
-Lifelong learner. </br>
-Ask me about fashion. </br>
-Tennis enthusiast. </br>
+Sports & Fitness enthusiast (tennis tennis tennis). </br>

-I aimed to release an app to apply my iOS skills, so I built one associated with my interest in fashion.
-It is a curated list of boutiques and concept stores, offering an alternative to standard map lists.
-Please check it out below!
+I developed an app to apply my iOS skills.
+It features a curated selection of boutiques and concept stores, providing a unique alternative to conventional map lists.
+Check it out below!

 ## JINGPIN app
 [JingPin](https://apps.apple.com/us/app/jingpin/id6502470376) is your go-to app for discovering a curated list of concept stores and boutiques.